 The next time I was required to be critical of myself and my team was while working at a Lean manufacturing company.
 We were undergoing a transformation that would cut our production time significantly and improve our design and engineering process.

 As a creative person, I naturally rejected the structure and documentation that was changing the way we worked.
 I thought the analytical process of identifying and eliminating waste to gain efficiency had no place in my creative process.
 But I was blinded by my own ignorance.

 The Lean Six Sigma process empowered every individual in the company to challenge our process and suggest change.
 It provided a platform for anyone to influence the company regardless of their place in the organizational hierarchy.
 Most of all, it motivated me to evaluate my own creative process.

 Shortly after, I put structure around repeated tasks that were once taking up significant time and brain power, which allowed me to focus my creative energy on more valuable and challenging design problems.

 We’ve never put a name to it at Think Company, but our process of evaluating and improving ourselves shares similar principles.

 As a team, we provide opportunities to learn from each other every day.
-Accomplishments and stories of overcoming design challenges do not remain isolated to an individual project team, and insights from past projects permeate our company through Lunch-n-Learns, project retrospectives, Design Rewinds, and DIGs.
+Accomplishments and stories of overcoming design challenges do not remain isolated to an individual project team, and insights from past projects permeate our company through activities like Lunch-n-Learns, project retrospectives, Discipline Interest Groups (DIGs), and more .
 When similar design challenges arise in the future, this shared knowledge becomes a foundation for others to build upon.
 The inherited knowledge makes us more efficient and able to focus on novel design challenges.